AI Summary of Peer-Reviewed Research

 Publishing process signals: STRONG — reflects the venue and review process. — venue and review process.

-Cyclophilin A was higher before and during preeclampsia
+Cyclophilin A was higher in preeclampsia across pregnancy

 A pregnant woman lies on an examination table while a medical professional in a white coat and head covering examines her abdomen during a prenatal checkup, with family members observing in a clinical setting.